All recordings available to download from Bandcamp

-This second CD is now available from this website or the band.
-It comprises Martin’s new long poem, The Green Children accompanied by original music composed by members of The Hosepipe Band as well as three more of Martin’s shorter poems: Royal Norfolk, The Winter, and Severe Weather Warning – all accompanied by original music.
+This second CD comprises Martin’s long poem, The Green Children accompanied by original music composed by The Hosepipe Band plus three of Martin’s shorter poems: Royal Norfolk, The Winter, and Severe Weather Warning – all accompanied by original music.

 Mercurial, that’s the word.
 Martin Newell is indeed a mercurial beast.
 From progressive rock to shimmering and often skewed indie pop, never one to follow conventions and creating wonderful and quintessentially English music along the way.
 Latterly he has dedicated his time to being a poet, author and award-winning columnist.
 Here we find 2 of his best-loved poems put to music with the aid of East Anglia’s longest established ceilidh outfit, The Hosepipe Band, and the result is fantastic.
 The first half of the album is The Song of the Waterlily, which documents the building of a ship, a deep-sea fishing smack, seen through the eyes of a younger apprentice shipwright, a journey from tree to sea.
 The series of musical chapters weave between spoken word, shanty choruses, gentle folk accompaniments and smart musical interludes and reminds me of the sort of thing that Jethro Tull may have engaged in back in their seventies Songs From The Wood era heydays (only without the one legged theatrics and frightening codpieces.)